 While tweezing is a quick, short-term solution for hair removal, Dr. Lertzman recommends other methods of hair removal – both at home and at Rochester Regional Health dermatology locations such as the WNY Genesee Valley Dermatology & Laser Centre.

-This is a basic at-home method that many women use.
+This is a basic at-home method that many people use.
 Trimming down your hair using a razor or other devices is common.

 There is an old wives’ tale about avoid shaving your face because the hairs will grow back more quickly.
 According to Dr. Lertzman, tweezing or shaving certain areas of your face does not change how quickly the hairs grow back or how long the hairs remain on the face.